peholmst/am4v/README.md

 a table with messages in the selected folder and a view showing the currently selected message.
 The code can be found in the [demo](src/main/java/org/vaadin/am4v/demo) package.

-Please note that the UI is neatly split up into components and that the components themselves are fairly simple.
-Also note that the entire UI could have been built without a single model.
-This means that you can start up the development by building the UI, splitting it up into components as you see fit and then add the models afterwards - or leave them out.
+## What I like about this pattern

+* It is a UI first pattern - I can build the entire UI without writing a single model.
+* I can split up the UI in as many components I want since many components can share the same model.
+* I can use Vaadin Designer if I want to build the UI, then plug in the models afterwards.
+* With the help of the framework classes there really is not much boilerplate code.
+Thanks to lambdas the amount of code needed to write an action is about the same as writing a click listener.
+* By using events, adapters and listeners, I can reduce the amount of long method chaining.

+## What I don't like about this pattern

+* I had to write some framework code to get the pattern really usable.
+Having to reimplement all these classes for every new project is not feasable.
+A best practice relying on an external add-on is IMO not a best practice.
+* The decoupled way of communicating via events and listeners can be difficult to debug since you don't know what components will react to a certain event until during runtime.
+* The Vaadin containers are problematic.
+There is a need for a better API that the models can use and than can be wrapped by Vaadin containers.

 ## Open questions

+* The way windows (dialogs) are handled needs a redesign.
+I'm still not happy with it (this is the second design iteration).
 * Is this pattern still too complex to be useful in a real project?
-* Could the amount of boiler plate code be reduced?
+* Could the amount of boiler plate code be reduced even more?
 * Does it cover all common use cases?
-* The way windows (dialogs) are handled needs a redesign.
-I'm not happy with it.
 * How to handle cases where containers need to be shared between multiple views?